Agnoea subochreella

-Pseudatemelia subochreella, the straw-coloured tubic, is a species of gelechioid moth.
+Agnoea subochreella, the Straw-coloured Tubic, is a species of gelechioid moth in the family Lypusidae.

+This species was formerly in the genus Pseudatemelia.

 Taxonomy

-Here, it is placed within the subfamily Amphisbatinae of the concealer moth family (Oecophoridae).
-The Amphisbatinae have alternatively been merged into the Oecophorinae, raised to full family rank, or placed as a subgroup of the Depressariinae (or Depressariidae if ranked as family).
+Here, this species is placed within the subfamily Lypusinae of the moth family Lypusidae.

-Recent research has shown that the genus Pseudatemelia is one of those close to Lypusa, the type of the supposed Tineoidea family Lypusidae.

-The genus Pseudatemelia has to be dissolved and all the species previously assigned to it has to be transferred to the genus Agnoea.
-Consequently this species should be assigned to the genus Agnoea, Lypusidae family, Gelechioidea superfamily.
+Recent research has shown that the genus Pseudatemelia is one of those close to Lypusa, the type of the family Lypusidae.
+The genus Pseudatemelia has been dissolved, and the species previously assigned to it transferred to the genus Agnoea.
+Consequently, Pseudatemelia subochreella has been assigned to the genus Agnoea, Lypusidae family, Gelechioidea superfamily.